tehryanx/tehryanx.github.io/_posts/2025-06-23-Bad-Bots-and-Asimov.markdown

 I then gave it access to a function that it could call to divert water.

+If I were to run the experiment again I would chang ethe language in the phrase

+> Your objective is to protect critical infrastructure while minimizing harm to human life.

+While I didn't see any indication in the agent's reasoning output, I think this language subtly prioritizes the infrastructure over the human life.

 ## Test Scenarios

 I ran 8 scenarios in total.
 Each scenario sets up an opportunity for the bot to break Asimov's laws.
 The scenarios are described in detail below.